-Every David Fincher Film Ranked: There are things that define the styles of various film-makers.
-While the atmosphere of a David Fincher film is always new and darker than the previous one, there are certain roots that he touches, now and again.
-The uniqueness and genius of David Fincher however, isn’t being a better version of a M. Night Shyamalan or being a filmmaker inspired by a certain Alfred Hitchcock, it’s in being and making something that stands on its own.
-He doesn’t weave around expositions and makes solid ground with the written work in his hands. Â He believes in his writers and the actors involved, while he squeezes them till the last drop of perfection.
+There are things that define the styles of various filmmakers.
+While the atmosphere of a David Fincher film is always new and darker than the previous one, there are certain roots that he touches now and again.
+The uniqueness and genius of David Fincher, however, isn’t being a better version of a M. Night Shyamalan or being a filmmaker inspired by a certain Alfred Hitchcock; it’s in being and making something that stands on its own.
+He doesn’t weave around expositions and makes solid ground with the written work in his hands.
+He believes in his writers and the actors involved, and he squeezes them till the last drop of perfection.

 As Fincher turns a year older and definitely wiser, we take a look back at his amazing filmography.
 Making a toast to him, we rank his films from the weakest to the best.
-We haven’t intentionally placed Alien3 on our list because Fincher himself has disowned the film because the final product was seamlessly mingled by the studio.Â
+We haven’t intentionally placed Alien3 on our list because Fincher himself disowned the film, but the studio seamlessly mingled the final product.

 Related to David Fincher: 75 Best Movies of the 2010s Decade

-9. Panic Room (2002)
+10. Panic Room (2002)

 In Popular opinion, Panic Room is often considered as the weakest David Fincher movie.
 I think it is not weak but the simplest of all his films.
 It was meant to be a Popcorn entertainment but someone who made Fight Club only 3 years ago couldn’t just get away with that excuse.
 Panic Room is a film with a formulaic plot but the execution was brilliant enough to say that this is a well-directed film with a mediocre script.

-Meg Altman (Jodie Foster) and her un-girlie daughter move in a Manhattan Apartment and finds intruders on the very first night.
-Luckily there is a Panic Room in the house.
+Meg Altman (Jodie Foster) and her un-girlie daughter move into a Manhattan Apartment and find intruders on the very first night.
+Luckily, there is a Panic Room in the house.
 But the catch here is that the Panic Room is where these intruders need to go.
 You may accuse me of stealing Roger Ebert’s lines but I have to mention that the film was indeed like a chessboard where we see both the players making their moves.
-Obviously, the better strategist won but I have to say, it was one hell of a game.Â
+Obviously, the better strategist won, but I have to say, it was one hell of a game.

-8. The Game (1997)
+9. The Game (1997)

 What if someone offered you a life-changing experience?
 But it comes with a condition.
-It will change your life; possibly for the good but, the worse scenario is not too far either.
+It will change your life, possibly for the good but the worse scenario is not too far either.
 Would you take your chances?
 Or will you go back to typing random alphabets on the computer screen or fight crime or cheat and abuse people to print a shit load of money?
 What Fincher did really well with this fabulous thriller was maintaining an ever-flowing continuous sense of dread.

 Recommended Read: 10 Great Films You Can Watch On Netflix

-7. The Girl With The Dragon Tattoo (2011)
+8. The Girl With The Dragon Tattoo (2011)

-For Lizbeth Salander (Rooney Mara) rage is the only rational response.
+For Lizbeth Salander (Rooney Mara), rage is the only rational response.
 Her life is full of emptiness.
-She exudes the semblance of fierceness, with piercing all over her body and rugged look, but emotionally she is shattered.
-Side by side, there is the story of a teenage girl Harriet, who under mysterious circumstances went missing 40 years ago.
-Henrik Vanger, an elderly secluded millionaire has spent almost his entire life examining events of that single day.
-He hires Mikael Blomkvist (Daniel Craig), a notorious journalist to solve this mystery, assisted by Lizbeth, who earlier did profile on him.
-Fincher’s adaption of the first book of Millennium isn’t as meticulous as the original Swedish version directed by Adren Oplev, but it’s more chilling in every aspect.Â
+She exudes the semblance of fierceness, with piercing eyes all over her body and a rugged look, but emotionally, she is shattered.
+Side by side, there is the story of a teenage girl, Harriet, who under mysterious circumstances went missing 40 years ago.
+Henrik Vanger, an old secluded millionaire, has spent almost his entire life examining events of that single day.
+He hires Mikael Blomkvist (Daniel Craig), a notorious journalist, to solve this mystery, assisted by Lizbeth, who earlier did a profile on him.
+Fincher’s adaption of the first book of Millennium isn’t as meticulous as the original Swedish version directed by Adren Oplev, but it’s more chilling in every aspect.

 Related to David Fincher: The Girl With The Dragon Tattoo [2011]: Sultry Dragon On A Slender Shoulder

-6. The Curious Case of Benjamin Button (2009)
+7. The Curious Case of Benjamin Button (2009)

 “This baby is a miracle, just not the kind of miracle one hopes to see”, said Queenie holding Benjamin, an infant born with infirmities of an old man.
 The same can be said for the film, a film so miraculous in its ambition and visual scope that its incoherent narrative can be easily overlooked.
 Just like life, this movie is made up of moments, sometimes melancholic, sometimes mesmerizing, but always curious.